mars-city-dev/olds-theory-open-source-exotic-energy-conduit/README.md

 This work is released into the Public Domain.
 I invite physicists, engineers, and visionaries to iterate, critique, and build upon these definitions without fear of litigation or patent encumbrance.

-Let the "Master Your Potential" movement belong to humanity.
+Let the "Master Your Potential" movement belong to humanity. ~ Lā'ibha Santulita Jivana Ma hum̐ om ~

 Authored by Christopher Olds